 Battle is not pretty.
-It costs and requires discipline for victory.
+It requires discipline for victory.
 In boot camp, soldiers learn winning strategies so they can fight and win.

-Soldiers must have a mindset that entails a single purpose.
-They are aware that purpose is born through suffering.
+Soldiers must have a mindset that entails a single purpose, which they know includes suffering.

 Endure suffering along with me as a good soldier of Christ Jesus.
 Soldiers don’t get tied up in the affairs of civilian life, for then they cannot please the officer who enlisted them.
 And athletes cannot win the prize unless they follow the rules.
 And hardworking farmers should be the first to enjoy the fruit of their labor.~2 Timothy 2:3-6 NASB

-P- Patience To endure, we must have patience.
-Patience cannot be rushed.
-It builds over time while we endure the suffering.
+Patience cannot be rushed but builds over time as we endure suffering.
 We only develop patience when we are determined to have a single focus.
 Patience teaches us self-discipline.

-A- Accept We serve Christ no matter the cost.
-We determine to see this journey to completion.
-We accept that we must give up whatever is necessary to succeed.
-We recognize our call to serve.
+We serve Christ no matter the cost, determined to complete the journey.
+We must give up whatever is necessary to succeed in our call to serve.
 Like the soldier in boot camp, we consider the cost, and we know that we must follow through with hard choices.

-S- Sacrifice We must sacrifice those things we cannot control.
 We cannot control the outcome of suffering, but we can surrender to Christ.
 It is not a sacrifice if it does not cost us anything.
 Boot camp requires separation from family, friends, ideology, and perspective.
-We take on Christ’s mindset.
-The sacrifice has value and purpose.
+We take on Christ’s mindset, and this sacrifice has value and purpose.

-S- Strength We gain strength by suffering.
+We gain strength by suffering.
 It builds the inner person and increases our ability to trust God.
-Strength can only build when we continue to push.
+Strength can only be built when we push.
 We will never know how much strength we have until we find ourselves in a battle.